JasonHonKL/Renaissance-Stock/README.md

 ## Renaissance Stock
 Your personal full time analyst
+PLEASE GIVE US A STAR :( WE LOVE STAR SO MUCH :)
 #### What is Renaissance Stock
 Renaissance Stock is an agentic framework that generates stock analysis reports using up-to-date information.
 It is significantly faster and more cost-effective than traditional methods.
 Most importantly, it’s open source, allowing anyone to use it without restrictions.